LiamJCates/Programming-Notes/Programming Tools/Build Tools/Maven/Fundamentals.md

 ## High Level Overview

-Maven is a build tool.
+Maven is a build tool<br/>
-Maven always produces one output that is called an artifact, a component  JAR, ZIP file, etc...
+Maven always produces one output that is called an artifact<br/>
+The artifact might be a component, a JAR, a ZIP file, etc...<br/>

-Maven helps up manage our dependencies.
+Maven helps up manage our dependencies.<br/>
 Dependency management is probably the number one reason that people get into using Maven

 At a macro level, Maven can be used as a project management tool